 CC10.
 Explore and establish, as desired and appropriate, building design standards and enhanced site design standards in the zoning bylaw for commercial areas.

 WATER RESOURCES (WR)

-GOAL: Protect Brewster's groundwater, ponds, wetlands and their buffers, and marine watersheds
+GOAL: Protect Brewster's groundwater, ponds, wetlands and their buffers, and marine watersheds coordinate aquifer protection with neighboring towns.

 PURPOSE 1: Preserve an adequate quantity and the high quality of our drinking water Actions: